MariaPaniw/Comparative-demography-project/Files_SwissBirds/README.md

 - PyrrhulaCovariates.csv
 - SittaCovariates.csv
 - TurdusCovariates.csv

+Outputs:
+- are in the output folder
+- two csv files for each species, one containing the "usual" sensitivities and one vital-rate specific sensitivities

 Species-specific climate data were extracted in this script: CovariateExtraction_Birds.R and for this, these were the inputs:
 - MHB_aggregated_counts.Rdata